kingcoyote/indigo/README.md

    multiple sites, each one with its own dependencies.
 6. Manage dependencies with composer, allowing the core and each site to specify different versions of packages to be used, similar to Drupal's modules, sites/all/modules and sites/{site}/modules.
-Eventually, IndigoFP could have its own Composer repository of modules.
+Eventually, Indigo could have its own Composer repository of modules.
 7. Force high security on sessions and form processing without the application developer having to worry about anything, unless they want to.